 The Curriculum of New York Second Degree BSN Programs

-Depending on what school you attend, the Accelerated BSN programs average 10 to 18 months for completion.
+Depending on what school you attend, the Accelerated BSN nursing programs in NY take an average of 10 to 18 months to complete.
 If you decide to go with an online school for an accelerated second degree in nursing, the course program is the typically the same as attending a traditional school.
-The benefit of online study is that you’ll be able to work your study around your lifestyle and schedule.
+The benefit of online study is that you'll be able to work your study around your lifestyle and schedule.

 You will still be required to complete a practicum, and most of the accredited online programs have existing partnerships with hospitals, medical clinics and nursing homes to ensure a local placement for clinicals.
 On average, the time for this clinical study ranges from 100 to 130 hours of practice.

-Typical classes in the accelerated BSN programs include:
+Typical classes in the accelerated BSN programs in NYC and the rest of the state include:

 - Nursing Assessment and Care Planning